 We have a 501c3 side- Beter Credit ed which is our non-profit/human side of the company.
-Purely ran human kindness, volunteering hours & simply good hearts will help senior citizens resolve their consumer-related issues, avoid Rearpd/scan set access to public benefits a simply so through understanding all the mail they receive.
-But we don’t show empty-handed every Sunday we show up with a truckload of produce to make a nice brunch Stalk what their nehoweds are.
-Serving our ingredients.
-Because it’s not just that Rico score the matters it is the soul score of a person that counts the most!
+Purely ran on human kindness, volunteering hours & simply good hearts we help senior citizens resolve their consumer-related issues, avoid scam, help set access to public benefits, and help with understanding all the mail they receive.
+But we don’t show up empty-handed every Sunday we come with a truckload of produce to make a nice brunch.
+Because it’s not just that Fico score that matters it is the Soul score of a person that counts the most!

 We are Proud Sponsors Of

-Onyx is our 3 year old male, mixed sharpey with a black lab.
-He came to ZAR on October of 2009, from city pound in Vegas, where he was scheduled to be euthanized.
-He was the perfect candidate to be put down, since he was almost blind, his head was cracked due to an obuse what looked like with a baseball bat he might have had some brain damage, his right ear was droopy and swallen at the base, and judging by the burnps and scabs on his body he suffered some burning to his skin.
+Onyx is our 3-year-old male, mixed sharpey with a black lab.
+He came to ZAR in October of 2009, from a city pound in Vegas, where he was scheduled to be euthanized.
+He was the perfect candidate to be put down since he was almost blind, his skull was cracked due to abuse what looked like with a baseball bat.
+He might have had some brain damage, his right ear was droopy and swollen at the base, and judging by the burns and scabs on his body he suffered some burning to his skin.

-Also, he loves to play with other dogs after he has the opportunity to meet them and determine that they play fair.
-When a person or canine that he knows enters his room, he immediately starts to buck like a deer, twirl and frolic like a puppy.
-We have a volunteer who recently had a death in the family, who relies on playing with him every day, he calls him a life saver.
+Also, he loves to play with other dogs after he has the opportunity to meet them.
+When a person or canine that he knows enters his room, he immediately starts to buck like a deer, twirl, and frolic like a puppy.
+We had a volunteer who had a death in the family, who relied on playing with Onyx every day, he called him a lifesaver.
 Onyx would probably qualify to be a perfect therapy dog.

-Onyx’s story has a happy ending thanks to people like you supporting ZAR, we were able to rescue and treat him for his injuries.
-It is important to remember that Onyx is one of many animals who fall as victims to abuse at the hands of humans.
-Why do we do this to someone who has the ability to love unconditionally, are we jelous of that trait?
-Violence doen’t solve any problems, it only creates more and leaves you with the guilt wheather you admit it or not.
-Life is full of choices and chances to make it right, live in the moment and do a little good at least one dog at a time.
-On behalf of Onyx and other ZAR rescues THANK YOU!
+Onyx’s story has a happy ending thanks to people like you supporting ZAR & carepets.org, we were able to rescue and treat him for his injuries.
+It is important to remember that Onyx is one of many animals who fall victim to abuse at the hands of humans.
+Why do we do this to someone who has the ability to love unconditionally, are we jealous of that trait?
+Violence doesn’t solve any problems, it only creates more and leaves you with the guilt whether you admit it or not.
+Life is full of choices and chances to make it right, live in the moment, and do a little good at least one dog at a time.
+On behalf of Onyx, Carepets & ZAR rescues THANK YOU!

-Born summer 2002.
-In 2010, When I went to AZ to visit my mom, this dog has been running around in the neighborhood for a couple of weeks now.
-Since it’s a senior community and this dog was very friendly nobody dared to call animal control hoping that the owner will find her.
-She would run to anyone in the neighborhood on her 3 paws, or walk on her hind legs and sit straight up saying hello.
-That’s how she got food and water there-handicap begging.
-Then she’d sleep under the trees or the grass anywhere she could find.
-Everyone loved her but didn’t want to take her in as she was a very ugly looking dog, smelled bad and was dirty.
-This dog followed me for a couple of days, after I bathed and brushed it, I even put bows on her, hoping that someone would adopt her, but it didn’t happen.
-So I took tripod with me to Vegas where we found her a good home in southern highlands with a kid with special needs, who adores his dog Tripod who’s as special and loving as he is.
+Born in summer 2002.
+In 2010, When I went to AZ to visit my mom, this dog had been running around in the neighborhood for a couple of weeks now.
+Since it’s a senior community and this dog was very friendly nobody dared to call animal control hoping that the owner would find her.
+She would run to anyone in the neighborhood on her 3 legs, or walk on her hind legs and sit straight up saying hello.
+That’s how she got food and water there handicap begging.
+Then she’d sleep under the trees or on the grass anywhere she could find.
+Everyone loved her but didn’t want to take her in as she was a very ugly looking dog, smelled bad, and was dirty.
+This dog followed me for a couple of days, then I bathed and brushed her, I even put bows, hoping that someone would adopt her, but it didn’t happen.
+So I took Tripod with me to Vegas where we found her a good home in Southern Highlands with a kid with special needs, He adores his dog Tripod who’s as special and loving as he is.